xshinhe/PSiNad/README.md

 ### License

+Peking University @ Copyright.

+The project is maintained under Jian Liu Group, CCME, PeKing University.
+Email <xxx@pku.edu.cn>.

-~~The PSiNad framework is free of use and integration, while some algorithms may be used with proper guarantee.~~
+~~The PSiNad framework is free of use and integration, however some algorithms may be used with proper guarantee.~~

 ### Support

-Author: Xin He(<xshinhe@pku.edu.cn>)

 Contributors:

-The project is maintained under Jian Liu group, CCME, PeKing University.
+Xin He(<xshinhe@pku.edu.cn>), XXX (<xxx@pku.edu.cn>) etc.

 ## Features